 In 2017, Lebanon County, PA had a population of 138k people with a median age of 41.2 and a median household income of $57,698.
 Between 2016 and 2017 the population of Lebanon County, PA grew from 136,950 to 137,616, a 0.486% increase and its median household income grew from $56,191 to $57,698, a 2.68% increase.

 The population of Lebanon County, PA is 83.4% White Alone, 12.2% Hispanic or Latino, and 1.83% Black or African American Alone.
 10.8% of the people in Lebanon County, PA speak a non-English language, and 98.3% are U.S. citizens.

-The largest universities in Lebanon County, PA are Lebanon Valley College, with 628 graduates, Lebanon County Area Vocational Technical School, with 105 graduates, and Empire Beauty School-Lebanon, with 31 graduates.
+The largest universities in Lebanon County, PA are Lebanon Valley College (561 degrees awarded in 2016), Lebanon County Area Vocational Technical School (108 degrees), and Evangelical Theological Seminary (27 degrees).

 The median property value in Lebanon County, PA is $166,600, and the homeownership rate is 69.5%.
 Most people in Lebanon County, PA commute by Drove Alone, and the average commute time is 22.2 minutes.
 The average car ownership in Lebanon County, PA is 2 cars per household.